PragyanTiwari/GenAI-Data-Assistant/README.md

 # 🤖 GenAI Data Assistant with Gemini API

 ## 🪼 Introduction
 This project demonstrates the integration of various tools and libraries to create a powerful AI-powered data analysis interface.
-It leverages the capabilities of LLM,Langchain Agentic Framework,streamlit & Pydantic to provide a comprehensive solution for **exploring**, **analyzing**, and **visualizing** data.
+It leverages the capabilities of LLM, Langchain Agentic Framework, Streamlit & Pydantic to provide a comprehensive solution for **exploring**, **analyzing**, and **visualizing** data.

 ## 🗃️ About the Project
 This project aims to develop a user-friendly streamlit web application that assists users in understanding and extracting insights from their datasets.
 Key features include: